 - First determine the requirements for the telephone network and establish the environmental conditions for the DECT wireless network. - Define how many base stations are required and their probable optimum positioning.
-Create an installation plan for the base stations. - ◆ Take measurements to check whether the positioning of the base stations at the assumed positions meets the requirements and whether the reception and sound quality is sufficient everywhere.
+Create an installation plan for the base stations. - Specify how many DECT managers are required.
+You need an additional DECT manager when the base stations are not in the same LAN subnet, and when you use more than 60 base stations and/or more than 250 handsets.
+You can deploy a maximum of 100 DECT managers.
+In a multi-DECT manager system, you require an integrator as a virtual machine( → P. 7). - Take measurements to check whether the positioning of the base stations at the assumed positions meets the requirements and whether the reception and sound quality is sufficient everywhere.
 If necessary, change the installation plan to optimise the DECT wireless network.